• Skip to primary navigation

 The movement of consumers to creators has started to influence a ton of people online.
 And with this massive movement, they’ll need video editors to repurpose their content.

-• Pros: It’s a job that lets you focus on your own world (video editing).
+- Pros: It’s a job that lets you focus on your own world (video editing).
 The only time you converse with others is when you let other team members watch your output and ask for feedback.

-• Cons: It will no longer be a relaxing job when you’ve taken on a lot of clients.
+- Cons: It will no longer be a relaxing job when you’ve taken on a lot of clients.
 You will have little time to reach the deadline that your clients have set.

-20. Recruiters
+26. Recruiters

-Average Salary: $52,000 per year
+Average Salary: $55,000 per year

 Gone are the days of being anxious about big interviews.
 It’s time to flip the script and be the one asking questions!

 A recruiter is in charge of the talent acquisition side of businesses.
-They need to have an eye on great applicants that can fit the job position well.
+They need to have an eye on great applicants who can fit the job position well.
 You should be great at assessing prospects through the resumes they submit and the interview questions you ask them.

 It’s a fun job especially if you find satisfaction in hiring people that turn out to be excellent employees after a few months or years.